Home ยป Dessert Recipes ยป Mini Trifles

 Mini Trifles

-Mini Trifles with Mascarpone and Cherries!
-These individual Mascarpone and Cherry trifles are so delicious!
+These individual Mini Trifles with mascarpone and cherries are so delicious!

-Using store bought cake, pandoro or brioche these are filled with creamy mascarpone and cherry sauce.
-Perfect for that special dessert recipe you need!
+Using store-bought cake, pandoro, or brioche, these are filled with creamy mascarpone and cherry sauce.
+They’re perfect for that special dessert recipe you need!

-A good dessert is the perfect ending to a delicious meal.
-If it’s quick and easy then all the better for the cook!
-While I love cooking and baking, I’m usually exhausted after cooking a big feast and easy desserts are all I want to do.
-My favourites are Easy Chocolate Puddings and Baked Peaches stuffed with Amaretti.
+A good dessert is the perfect ending to a delicious meal, and if it’s quick and easy, like these Mini Trifles then all the better for the cook!
+While I love cooking and baking, I’m usually exhausted after cooking a big feast, so easy desserts are all I want to do.
+As well as these Mini Trifles, some favorites are Easy Chocolate Puddings and Baked Peaches stuffed with Amaretti.

 Ingredients

-These mini trifles are quick and easy with only a few ingredients.
+These mini desserts are quick and easy with only a few ingredients.

 Instructions